baumundzwanzig/regex-tester/README.md

 + Outputs the strings of all detected matches and groups
 + When clicking anywhere in the editor, the highlighting disapears.
 + Accessible thruogh a button in the header of the open tab and Keybinding (CTRL+SHIFT+ALT+R)
++ You can select a text in the editor an rightclick.
+Then you will be able to click on "Find RegEx from selection" and you can look for the marked RegEx instantly.

 ## Known Issues